John Wellborn Root

 John Wellborn Root (January 10, 1850 – January 15, 1891) was an American architect who was based in Chicago with Daniel Burnham.
 He was one of the founders of the Chicago School style.
-Two of his buildings have been designated a National Historic Landmark; others have been designated Chicago landmarks and listed on the National Register of Historic Places.
+Two of his buildings have been designated National Historic Landmarks (the Rookery, and the Reliance); others have been designated Chicago landmarks and listed on the National Register of Historic Places.
 In 1958, he was posthumously awarded the AIA Gold Medal.

 Early years and education

 John Wellborn Root was born in 1850 in Lumpkin, Georgia, the son of Sidney Root, a planter, and his wife, Mary Harvey Clark.
 He was named after a maternal uncle, Marshall Johnson Wellborn.
 Root was raised in Atlanta, where he was first educated at home.
 When Atlanta fell to the Union during the American Civil War, Root's father sent young Root and one other boy on a steamer to the United Kingdom, where his father, Sidney, had a shipping business based in Liverpool, England.
 His mother and sister went to Cuthbert, Georgia.

 While in Liverpool, Root studied at a school in Claremount, near Liverpool.
 His later design work was said to have been influenced by the pioneering work of Liverpool architect Peter Ellis, who designed and built the world's first two metal-framed, glass curtain-walled buildings, Oriel Chambers (1864) and 16 Cook Street (1866).

 After Root returned to the U.S., he earned an undergraduate degree from New York University in 1869.
-After graduation, he took a job with the architect James Renwick, Jr. of Renwick and Sands of New York as an unpaid apprentice.
+After graduation, he took a job with the architect James Renwick Jr. of Renwick and Sands of New York as an unpaid apprentice.
 Later he took a position with John Butler Snook in New York.
 While working for Snook, Root was a construction supervisor on the original Grand Central Depot, predecessor to Warren and Wetmore's Grand Central Terminal.
 Root was greatly influenced by the architecture of Henry Hobson Richardson.